SinjanSingh1/Face-Recognition-Based-Attendance-System/README.md

 # Face-Recognition-Based-Attendance-System

-Recognize The faces And Take Automatic Attandance.
+Recognize The faces And Take Automatic Attendance.

 This project is a web application demonstrating the use of facial recognition for marking attendance.
 It is a web application that can be used by the company to manage attendance of its employees.